Table of Contents

 Session assembly

-Usually, the assembly process is automatically triggered when starting a session.
+Assembly is typically triggered automatically when starting a session.

 The following code implicitly executes the assembly process: